 I have recently realized that getting started with couponing is a lot easier than I believed.
-Simply starting with what you buy anyway is an excellent way to save money on your grocery bill.
-The time invested isn't great when you first start out, and pays off in spades once you realize how much money you have saved over the course of a few weeks.
+Simply starting with what you buy is an excellent way to save money on your grocery bill.
+The time invested isn't great when you start out, and it pays off in spades once you realize how much money you have saved over a few weeks.

 Now it is more like a game.
 How much can I save this time?

-1. Get the Sunday paper.
+- Get the Sunday paper.

 The Sunday paper has the majority of coupons for the week.
 Simply having a Sunday paper on hand and thumbing through it to find the things you buy anyway will help you get started.